Successor-Generator Planning with LLM-generated Heuristics: Introduction

 \section{Introduction}

-Deterministic AI planning, at its core, involves finding a sequence of actions that transitions an agent from an initial state to a goal state, given a formal description of the environment's dynamics.
-To search effectively through large state spaces, planners rely on heuristics—functions that estimate the distance to the goal and guide the search toward promising regions.
+Deterministic AI planning involves finding a sequence of actions that moves an agent from an initial state to a goal state, given a formal description of the environment's dynamics~\cite{ghallab-et-al:2004}.
+Because state spaces are usually exponential or even infinite, effective search strategies require heuristics -- functions that estimate the distance to the goal and help prioritize promising states~\cite{pearl:1984,bonet2001planning}.
+Heuristic search has therefore become a central paradigm in classical planning, underpinning many of the most successful planners developed over the past decades~\cite{hoffman:jair-2003,helmert:jair-2006,scala-et-al:ijcai-2016,aldinger-nebel:socs-2017}.

-Classical planning has traditionally focused on general, domain- and problem-independent heuristics, which offer broad applicability and avoid the need for task-specific design~\citep{bonet2001planning}.
-However, the performance of such heuristics can depend on the representation language and the structural characteristics of the domain.
-In more expressive settings, general heuristics may face limitations or require adaptation to remain effective in different versions of \textsc{pddl} \cite[cf.][]{fox-long:jair-2003,edelkamp-hoffmann:tr-2004,gerevini-long:tr-2005}.
+Classical planning has traditionally focused on domain-independent heuristics, which offer broad applicability and avoid the need for task-specific design~\citep{bonet2001planning}.
+However, the performance of such heuristics can vary with the representation language and the structural characteristics of the domain.
+In more expressive settings, general heuristics may encounter challenges and need adaptation to remain effective across different versions of \textsc{pddl}~\cite{mcdermott-et-al:tr-1998,fox-long:jair-2003,edelkamp-hoffmann:tr-2004} (e.g., cf. classical vs. numeric settings~\citep{hoffman:aimag-2001,hoffman:jair-2003,helmert-domshlak:icaps-2009,kuroiwa-et-al:jair-2022}).
+For further discussion of current limitations within \textsc{pddl} see \citet{edelkamp:icapsws-2003,rintanen:aaai-20215}.

-In this work, we propose to \emph{automatically} generate task-specific heuristic functions from formal problem definitions, using LLMs to generate task-specific heuristics, that are then used by a classic AI search algorithm.
-In this way, we benefit from the systematic and guaranteed search properties of the classic algorithm, while keeping the generation of the heuristics automatic, with no need for expert manual labor for heuristics design.
+In this work, we propose a method for \emph{automatically} generating problem-specific heuristic functions from formal problem definitions using LLMs.
+The generated heuristics are then used by a sound search algorithm, such as greedy best-first search (GBFS).
+This setup preserves the systematic and provably correct behavior of classical search methods, while making heuristic construction fully automatic and eliminating the need for expert-designed heuristics.

-We represent each planning task using three components implemented in a general-purpose programming language: a successor generator, a goal test, and an initial state.
-These are provided as input to the LLM, which returns a heuristic function which can be tailored to the specific problem structure.
-This heuristic is compiled and used to guide search without further interaction with the LLM.
+We represent each planning task using three components, implemented in a general-purpose programming language: a successor generator, a goal test, and an initial state~\cite{russell-norvig:1995,guan-etal:nips-2023,oswald-etal:icaps-2024}.
+We refer to this representation as an \emph{Explicit Successor Generator} (ESG).
+These ESG components, together with a prompt, are provided as input to the LLM, which returns a heuristic function (expressed in the same programming language) tailored to the structure of the given problem.
+The heuristic is then compiled and used to guide search without any further interaction with the LLM.